 Legal protection for disclosure log publication

-14.74 The FOI Act provides legal protection where information has been published in good faith in the belief that publication was either required or permitted by an agency or minister in a disclosure log (ss 90 and 92).
-The protection applies to the Commonwealth, a minister, an agency or an officer of an agency.
+14.93 The FOI Act provides legal protection where information has been published in good faith in the belief that publication was either required or permitted by an agency or minister on a disclosure log (ss 90 and 92).
+The protection applies to the Australian Government, a minister, an agency or an officer of an agency.
 The scope of the protection is that no action lies for defamation, breach of confidence or infringement of copyright and no minister or agency officers will be criminally liable.

-14.75 These protections complement the policy objective of the Act, of providing a secure framework for publication of Australian Government information to the public.
-The protections are conditional, and apply only where a minister or agency officer publishes a document in good faith in the belief that the publication was required or permitted under the Act.
+14.94 These protections complement the policy objective of the FOI Act to provide a secure framework for publication of Australian Government information to the public.
+The protections are conditional, and apply only where a minister or agency officer publishes a document in good faith, in the belief that the publication was required or permitted under the FOI Act.

-14.76 The legal protections provided by ss 90 and 92 apply also to the release of information in response to an FOI request, and to publication apart from the FOI Act where a minister or agency officer believes in good faith that publication is required or permitted.
+14.95 The legal protections provided by ss 90 and 92 also apply to the release of information in response to an FOI request, and to publication other than under the FOI Act where a minister or agency officer believes in good faith that publication is required or permitted.
 For more information about these protections see Part 3 of these Guidelines.

 Annexure A — Template disclosure log

-Publicly available information released following an FOI access request: The [agency/minister] is required by the Freedom of Information Act 1982 to publish a disclosure log on its website.
-The disclosure log lists information which has been released in response to an FOI access request.
-This requirement has applied since 1 May 2011.
+The [agency/Minister] is required by the Freedom of Information Act 1982 to publish this disclosure log on its website.
+The disclosure log lists information that has been released in response to an FOI request.
 The disclosure log requirement does not apply to:

-There may be documents in the disclosure log that are currently not available in HTML format.
-If you are unable to read the format provided please contact [insert FOI contact details] for assistance.
+There may be documents on the disclosure log that are currently not available in HTML format.
+If you are unable to read the format provided, please contact [insert FOI contact details] for assistance.

-Information attached to, or referred to, in the [agency/minister’s] disclosure log will generally be removed after 12 months, unless the information has enduring public value.
+[Optional] Information attached to, or referred to, in the [agency/Minister’s] disclosure log will generally be removed after 2 years, unless the information has enduring public value.
 The archived disclosure log can be found here: [provide a link to the separate archive if not included on the disclosure log].